top of page

 Research Updates & Initiatives

-• We are working on a virtual reality training in dementia care for nursing home direct care workers with Jolly Good Inc. See our press release.
+• Our work on virtual reality training in dementia care for nursing home direct care workers with Jolly Good Inc. was featured as an impactful research in the College Annual Impact Report and University's official SPIRIT magazine!

 • Dr. Chen has written an advocacy brief for GSA Advocacy Day on the Hill.
 Find it here.
 She has been highlighted on the University website, too.